vkehfdl1/PCEO-AI-CLUB-competition-1st/README.md

 - Data : All data used in this competition.
 Include solution files.
 - Code : All codes that members shared at this compeition.
 - Docs : Korean Explanation about this competition.
-- Leaderboard : Final leaderboard of this competition.
+- Submission : All submissions of this competition.